golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 ### Initialization commands

-You can use initialization commands to initialize your nodes - install all dependencies with pip.
+You can use initialization commands to properly set up your nodes - e.g. install all the pip dependencies.

 ```yaml
 # List of commands that will be run to initialize the nodes (before `setup_commands`)